UCMJ Article 86

-It is important to understand that there is a broad spectrum of punishments under this Article based on whether the offense is considered to be aggravated.
+It is essential to understand that there is a broad spectrum of punishments under this Article based on whether the offense is aggravated.
 Specific intent on the part of the service member is not an element the Government must prove.
 However, if the unauthorized absence is considered aggravated, specific intent may be a required element the Government will need to prove beyond a reasonable doubt.
 Aggravated unauthorized absences are listed below:

-1. Unauthorized absence for more than 3 days duration.
+1. Unauthorized absence for more than three days duration.

 2. Unauthorized absence for more than 30 days duration.

-3. Unauthorized absence from a guard, watch, or duty (special type of duty).
+3. Unauthorized absence from a guard, watch, or duty (a particular type).

-4. Unauthorized absence from guard, watch, or duty section with intent to abandon it (special type of duty and specific intent).
+4. Unauthorized absence from guard, watch, or duty section with intent to abandon it (particular type of duty and specific intent).

-5. Unauthorized absence with the intent to avoid maneuvers or field exercises (special type of duty and specific intent).
+5. Unauthorized absence intending to avoid maneuvers or field exercises (particular duty type and specific intent).

-For aggravated offenses under this Article from the above list, the maximum punishment starts at confinement for one month and forfeiture of two-thirds pay for one month for being absent for not more than 3 days.
-More extreme punishments include a Bad-Conduct Discharge, forfeiture of all pay and allowances, and confinement for 6 months for being absent with the intent to avoid maneuvers or field exercises.
+For aggravated offenses under this Article from the above list, the maximum punishment starts at confinement for one month and forfeiture of two-thirds pay for one month for being absent for not more than three days.
+More extreme punishments include a Bad-Conduct Discharge, forfeiture of all pay and allowances, and confinement for six months for being absent with the intent to avoid maneuvers or field exercises.

 Understanding Article 86 (Absence Without Leave) of the UCMJ